Top 41 Best Chess Movies Of All Time

 Average

-This Indian Telugu-language prison drama motion picture has been written and directed by Chandra Sekhar Yeleti.
-The story follows a con man, Aditya, who is falsely accused of being a terrorist by his lover and, consequently, sentenced to death.
+"Check" is an Indian Telugu-language prison drama written and directed by Chandra Sekhar Yeleti.
+The film centers on Aditya, a conman who is falsely accused of terrorism by his lover and sentenced to death.
+Facing seemingly insurmountable odds, Aditya must find meaning and hope within the confines of prison.

 33